Morocco’s powerful earthquake: What we know so far

 How many people are affected?

-Preliminary reports from Morocco’s interior ministry said the earthquake has killed at least 296 people and injured more than 150.
+At least 820 killed and 670 people are injured, according to Moroccan state media.
 Most of the dead are in hard-to-reach mountain areas.

 The earthquake is the country’s deadliest since a 2004 tremor near al-Hoceima, in the northern Rif mountains, killed more than 600 people.